Here’s an interesting thought: while vendors are pitching connecting WebRTC to IMS, carriers are deploying non-IMS WebRTC services.

 Putting WebRTC into their X1 platform to provide something similar to the Chromecast experience.

 Orange Libon is a VoIP OTT service launched by Orange last year.
-It recently added WebRTC support, as its third party libraries page suggests.
+It added WebRTC support, as its third party libraries page suggested at some point (dead link since then).

 This isn’t an IMS play but rather the opposite direction.